The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 According to the National Institute of Mental Health, currently about one out of every five Americans lives with a mental illness.

 During the COVID pandemic, researchers found that mental health concerns like depression and anxiety increased by 25% globally.
-And a study conducted in September 2024 found that for many people, psychiatric problems that evolved during COVID continued two to three years after the pandemic.
+And a study conducted in September 2024 found that for many people, psychiatric problems that evolved during COVID continued two to three yearst) after the pandemic.

 In fact, the U.S. Health Resources and Services Administration (HRSA) says that the number of psychiatrists in the U.S. will drop by 27% by 2030, with demand for mental health services expected to increase by 6% by 2030.
 This will leave a gap in psychiatric care for patients and healthcare facilities.
+The projected shortfall of adult psychiatrists is especially concerning, as they play a critical role in meeting the growing demand for mental health services.
+Additionally, there is a significant shortage of adolescent psychiatrists, which impacts access to mental health care for young people.

-One way to potentially bridge the gap between a decreased number of mental health professionals and increased need for services is by offering telepsychiatry services
+One way to potentially bridge the gap between a decreased number of mental health professionals and increased need for services is by offering telepsychiatry services.

 Let’s explore the psychiatrist shortage, why it’s happening, what it means for the future, and how telepsychiatry can provide much-needed resources to patients across America.

-The Psychiatrist Shortage: Why It’s Happening
+The Psychiatric Workforce Shortage: Why It’s Happening

 • Aging Workforce: Many psychiatrists are nearing retirement, with fewer new behavioral health professionals entering the field.